EXHIBITIONS:

 NEW YORK, NY

-一 All Street Gallery is proud to present HER/STORY, a solo exhibition of work by mixed-media artist LaThoriel Badenhausen, curated by Kat Ryals, on view during Women’s History Month from March 5 to March 29, 2026, at All Street Gallery’s Lower East Side location (77 East 3rd Street, New York, NY 10003).
-An opening reception will be held on Thursday, March 5, from 6 - 8 pm.
-The exhibition will be the 85 year old artist’s debut solo exhibition in New York City and will feature works created over the last 10 years including small and medium oil paintings, small sculpture assemblages, and medium to large mixed-media textile pieces.
+一 All Street Gallery is proud to present HER/STORY, a solo exhibition of work by mixed-media artist LaThoriel Badenhausen, curated by Kat Ryals.
+On view during Women’s History Month from March 5 through March 29, 2026, at the gallery’s Lower East Side location (77 East 3rd Street, New York, NY 10003), the exhibition marks the 85-year-old artist’s debut solo presentation in New York City.
+An opening reception will be held on Thursday, March 5, from 6–9 pm.

 About the Artist: